-- 8.8.1 This fund may be available for funded three and four-year-olds (not in a reception class), and in exceptional circumstances, funded two-year-olds.
-This fund is for children with Special Educational Needs or Disabilities (SEND) as part of the Surrey Graduated Response to ensure that all children can access their entitlement. - The funding will (depending on the individual needs of the child/children) be available for up to the full 30 hours extended entitlement.
+- 8.8.1 This fund may be available for funded three and four-year-olds (not in a reception class), and in exceptional circumstances funded two-year-olds.
+This fund is for children with Special Educational Needs or Disabilities (SEND) as part of the Surrey Graduated Response to ensure that all children can access their entitlement. - 8.8.2 The funding will (depending on the individual needs of the child/children) be available for up to the full 30 hours extended entitlement.
 Providers will be expected to apply to the fund.
-You can also get support and advice from the Graduated Response Early Years SEND Team.
+You can also get support and advice from the Early Years SEND Team or the Early Years Educational Effectiveness Team.